votamrima/site/_pages/about.md

 Welcome, dear guest.

-You can not find here any tutorials or learning materials.
-All posts here I use as wiki for personal needs.
-Of course, if you find something usefull, you are welcome to use it.
-However, please, take into consideration that there are able to be mistakes in posts.
-I do not review texts during writing.
+This is my personal wiki web site that I use for my personal needs.
+Of course, if you found something here interesting feel free to use it.

+There are some mistakes you find.
+Usually, I do not check texts during preparation, howeover can apply some changes when I come back to post.

 Thank you.